Menu

 Punctuality

 Arriving at school in good time ensures that children are ready to learn and feel calm and ready to begin their day.
-Lateness can be very disruptive to the class and to other children and therefore we place a large emphasis on punctuality.
+Lateness can be very disruptive to the child and to other children and therefore we place a large emphasis on punctuality.
 Please click here to find out what to do in case of illness/lateness.

 For a full list of policies, follow the link below to our School Policies page: